English (ENGL)

 ENGL 255 Cut, Copy, Paste: Creative Approaches to Writing and Design (3 Credits)

-This General Education course will analyze and practice written forms that use visual elements.
-They will study traditional and experimental book and magazine design and production.
-Students will create book and digital media projects, like zines, featuring the class's own writing and visual productions.
+This course will analyze and practice written forms that use visual elements, including traditional and experimental book and magazine design and production.
+Students will create book and digital media projects, like zines or e-lit, featuring the class's own writing and visual productions.
+Fulfills the Information and Technological Literacy requirement for Gen Ed.

 Pre-Requisite(s): ENGL 101 English Composition I